 2D machine vision used a digital camera to capture an image of an object.
 With 2D machine vision, a two-dimensional map (X, Y) of reflected intensity is captured and processed.
 Processing typically consists of comparing variations in intensity (contrast).
 Traditionally used for applications like barcode reading, label orientation and printing verification, 2D vision is well known by many in the industrial automation industry.
-Typical limitations of 2D machine vision technology include; parallax, depth of focus, ambient light, and variations in contrast.
+Typical limitations of 2D machine vision technology include; parallax, depth of focus, ambient light, and contrast variations.

 Benefits of Using 3D Scanners